 I found this tiny tin of Q-tips at a dollar store.
 I bought several of them and they always come in handy.

 The box of quart-sized bags in my pantry is always empty when I’m ready to travel.
 The best way for me to have a few bags available for use is to keep them stored in my storage box.

-Like me, you probably had your travel plans canceled in 2020.
+Like me, you probably had your travel plans canceled during the pandemic.

-When I reviewed my list of travel essentials, I realized that it did not include hand sanitizing products.
+When I reviewed my list of travel essentials, I realized that it did not include a few items.

 It wasn’t that I didn’t travel with hand sanitizer, it just wasn’t something I kept in my storage box.

 Now, I consider it a travel essential that I will need to keep handy.

 Because hand sanitizing products can lose effectiveness over time, there are expiration dates listed on the packaging of hand sanitizing gels, sprays, and wipes.

 If you don’t plan on traveling soon, buy only what you need for use at home.
 If you know your travel plans, check the packaging and look for expiration dates that last well into the next year.

 Hand sanitizers come in wipes, gels, and sprays, and no matter which form I choose, I have always been able to find travel-friendly sizes.